catsmoker/com.app.catsmoker/README.md

 - **Epic Games**
   - `com.epicgames.fortnite`

-For any additional games you’d like to see supported, please email me the APK name at [email me](mailto:boulhada08@gmail.com).
+For any additional games you’d like to see supported, please open an issue with the APK name at [issues](https://github.com/catsmoker/com.app.catsmoker/issues).

 ## License